meltingscales/command-injection-simple/README.md

 An educational lab demonstrating command injection vulnerabilities using a simple sleep timer implemented in PHP.

+See [CURL.md](./CURL.md) for examples of injection attacks you can run in the terminal.

 ## Overview

 This lab provides two versions of a web-based sleep timer: